Amber Heard fires PR team over ‘bad headlines’ during explosive Johnny Depp trial

 Amber Heard has fired her public relations team over the onslaught of negative publicity amid the ongoing $50m defamation lawsuit brought by ex-husband Johnny Depp.

-Citing sources familiar with the matter, the New York Post reported that Heard had grown frustrated with the bad press she was getting since the trial began last month.
+The Independent has confirmed that Shane Communications has been enlisted by the actor to manage the verdict in the court of public opinion just days before she is expected to take the stand on Tuesday (3 May).

-“She doesn’t like bad headlines,” one source reportedly told the publication, while another added that the Aquaman actor is “frustrated with her story not being told effectively”.
+“She doesn’t like bad headlines,” one source reportedly told the New York Post, who broke the news first, while another added that the Aquaman actor is “frustrated with her story not being told effectively”.

 Communication experts told the Post that Precision Strategies is among “the best crisis firms in the world” but that no PR company can “rewrite the history of what has happened”.

-Heard has now reportedly enlisted the services of Shane Communications to manage the verdict in the court of public opinion just days before she is expected to take the stand on Tuesday (3 May).

-The Independent has contacted representatives for Heard, Precision Strategies, and Shane Communications for comment.
+The Independent has contacted representatives for Heard and Precision Strategies for comment.

 Heard’s decision to drop Precision Strategies comes after days of explosive testimony at the Fairfax County Circuit Court in which Depp and his witnesses have claimed the Pirates of the Carribbean actor was the victim of domestic violence during his marriage to Heard.